eliperelman/jShould/README.md

 .shouldBeFalse()
 ```

-Assertion passes if the assertion context evaluates to false (falsy evaluation).
+Assertion passes if the assertion context evaluates to false (strict evaluation).

 ``` javascript
 // EXAMPLE